oglinked/Receipt/README.md

 # receipt
-# version 03.01 modified
+# version 03.02 modified
-# The destination folder for log.csv file should be exist befor run the programm!
-# This version is without FIELDS VALIDATION.
+# This version is without FIELDS VALIDATION also.